 - The Safer Recruitment document was initially published by the Church of England in 2016, however has now been replaced by the Safer Recruitment & People Management guidance, which must have been implemented by 4th January 2022 - There are Resources available on the Diocesan Website with regard to safeguarding and safer recruitment.
 This link will take you there: Safer Recruitment - When recruiting, you should ensure the following: - Make sure candidates are aware of the Safeguarding Policies for the Diocese of Coventry.
 You can provide a link to the below in the job advert - Statement of its commitment to ensuring the safety and wellbeing of children, young people and vulnerable adults - Safeguarding Policy - Safer Recruitment Policy - Whistleblowing Policy - Recruitment of Ex-Offenders Policy - Make sure the JD/PS is a detailed representation of the role, so the employee knows what is in their scope.
 The job description must also make it clear if a DBS is required for the post, and what level DBS is needed.
 You should speak to Safeguarding and ask for their advice on whether a DBS is needed for the role or not, and what level of DBS check is required. - At least one person on the recruitment panel must have done the Safer recruitment training in the last 3 years.
-Ensure the application form is completed for volunteer or paid roles so that you can check for any inconsistencies such as unknown gaps in employment etc. If there are gaps in employment history, you can probe this in the interview. - Ensure you obtain references before hiring particularly asking about the persons suitability to work with children or vulnerable adults if relevant
+All recruiting managers will be sent a link to complete the online Safer recruitment training following this training session - Ensure the application form is completed for volunteer or paid roles so that you can check for any inconsistencies such as unknown gaps in employment etc. If there are gaps in employment history, you can probe this in the interview. - Ensure you obtain references before hiring particularly asking about the persons suitability to work with children or vulnerable adults if relevant